Table of Contents

 - For word and phrase support, hover over any word/phrase to the number of matches and double click to immediately see how you used the word/phrase in the spec.

 - For phrase support, you can also check support for any phrase in the claims.
 Select a phrase with your mouse, and we'll immediately count the number of times that phrase appears in the spec and show it to you in the floating box on the right.
 You can also double click the selected phrase in this box to see how you used the selected phrase in the spec.

 We also support multiple dependent claims.
 For multiple dependent claims, to not have an antecedent basis error, you must have an antecedent basis in each of the parent claims.
 For example, if claim 20 recites "the widget" and depends from claims 1-19, then each of claims 1-19 (or one of their parents) must recite "a widget" to not have an antecedent basis error.

-We can check your reference labels and figure numbers for errors in addition to the claims analysis described above.
+We check your reference labels and figure numbers for errors in addition to the claim analysis described above.
 We can do this with only your application, but we can also process your figures to do additional error checking.
-We can process figures in PowerPoint (must be .pptx and not .ppt), Visio (must be .vsdx and not .vsd), and PDF formats.
+We can process figures in PowerPoint (must be .pptx and not .ppt), Visio (must be .vsdx and not .vsd), and PDF formats (must include text since we don't yet OCR).

 We look for reference labels with 2-5 digits and optionally followed by a letter.
+We recommend a minimum of 3 digits to prevent confusion with other numbers in your specification.
 Our reference label results are presented as a table with three columns:

 - Reference labels — The first column lists the reference labels we found in your application and/or figures.
 Some of these may not actually be reference labels.
 You can double click a reference label to immediately see the paragraphs from the spec where you used the reference label.